 Make sure you pack your swimsuit!
 Even in late November and early December, I’d have claimed one of the poolside lounge chairs and dove into a vacation read.
 By the way, if you haven’t yet read “The Vacationers” by Emma Straub, put it on your reading list for your next beach vacation.

-More Convenient Features + Hilton Honors Perks
+More Convenient Features and Hilton Honors Perks

 Finally, I recommend the Island House Hotel Orange Beach because it offers amenities that make stays more enjoyable and convenient.
 These are some of those amenities and services:

-- For families with young children — high chairs, playpens, and cribs
+- For families with young children: High chairs, playpens, and cribs

-- 24-Hour Pavilion Pantry Market — stocked with snacks, bottled drinks, over-the-counter medicines, toiletries, and sunscreen
+- 24-Hour Pavilion Pantry Market stocked with snacks, bottled drinks, over-the-counter medicines, toiletries, and sunscreen

 - Fitness center